Computer Science Graduate Admissions

 - We can accept the GRE sample report.
 Official GRE results are preferred if only this can be done for free.

 - Official Transcripts - Scanned copies of official transcripts are required for Phase 2.
 Physical copies of official transcripts need to be mailed to Admissions if admitted.

 - Degree statements (required for each completed degree) – statements for degrees still in progress will be required later, if admitted.

 - Publications (optional)

 - Additional application documents for international students – please see the application instructions for specific requirements

 Essay and Portfolio documents are not used for computer science applications.

 Entry Terms - New graduate students typically start during the Fall and Spring terms.
-Summer entry is possible only if there is an urgent need, such as an expiring visa.
-Please contact email@example.com for summer entry approval.
+We do not offer Summer admission.

-- If invited to continue, your full application can be submitted anytime after approval until October 1, 2021.
+- If invited to continue, your full application can be submitted any time after approval until March 1, 2023.